March 17, 2014

-The following is our summary of the Supreme Court’s actions on petitions for review in civil cases from the Court’s conference on Wednesday, January 15, 2014.
+The following is our summary of the Supreme Court’s actions on petitions for review in civil cases from the Court’s conference on Wednesday, March 12, 2014.
 The summary includes those civil cases in which (1) review has been granted, (2) review has been denied but one or more justices has voted for review, or (3) the Court has ordered depublished an opinion of the Court of Appeal.
-This week we note that the Court has sua sponte limited the issues in a case in which it had previously granted review.
-The Court also granted review of an unpublished decision of the Court of Appeal.
-As we have noted in the past, that is a somewhat rare occurrence.
+This week, as we have already noted, the Court granted the Ninth Circuit’s request to answer a certified question of state law.

 Review Denied (with dissenting justices)